 U.S. Department of Labor, Employment and Training Administration (2000b) recommends that when it comes to exploring my potential career I should consider the “current job zone” and “future job zone” (p.
 4.).
 My current job has been designated as Zone 2.
 Zone 2, for which the experience of employees’ professionals could be useful, but isn’t required.
 With my college-level knowledge of psychology, as well as social and investigative interests, I could perform the duties of the emergency medical technician as well as a lab technician for clinical and medical laboratories as well as a funeral assistant (U.S. Department of Labor Employment and Training Administration 2000c,2000d).

-To determine my next job zone I will choose Job Zone 4 or 5, which require extensive or substantial preparation and experience and the master’s or doctoral level.
+To determine my next job zone I will choose Job Zone 4 or 5, which requires extensive or substantial preparation and experience and the masters or doctoral level.
 I’m thinking of such careers as a clinical psychologist, forensic scientist, and counselor psychology (U.S. Department of Labour, Employment and Training Administration 2000c,2000d).

 A self-assessment of my interests at work has confirmed that I have chosen the correct path to pursue my education since my interests align with my future job as a psychologist.